antonyxsik/LatticeVision/README.md

    - Create `data/` in the root of this project (ignored by Git), then download everything into it from the `data/` folder in Google Drive (sample synthetic data and climate fields).
    - Create `results/` in the root of this project (also ignored), with subfolders `clim_outputs/` and `model_wghts/`.
 Download the corresponding Google Drive components for both folders.

-2. Explore our tutorial/demo style notebooks in `notebooks/` (`i2i_demo.ipynb`, `cnn_demo.ipynb`, `cesm_application.ipynb`) to get a sense for our core workflows and codebase.
+2. Explore our tutorial/demo style notebooks in `notebooks/` (`i2i_demo.ipynb`, `cnn_demo.ipynb`, `clim_application.ipynb`) to get a sense for our core workflows and codebase.
 These should all point to/utilize the network weights and sample data that you downloaded.

 3. Optionally, run